yeokm1/retro-configs-apple/powermac-g4-mdd-p58/README.md

 Notice the card has an extra tab beside the AGP slot.
 It is for the card to draw extra power to supply to an external ADC monitor.

 I tried newer AGP 8x cards on this system but it does not work by default.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Apple_Display_Connector#Pin_3_and_11), this is because some pins which are not used by AGP 4x are used by the system to send power for the external ADC monitor.
-These pins are now used in AGP 8x hence ane not compatible.
+These pins are now used in AGP 8x hence are not compatible.

 ### Storage Drive